Heavy Rainbows are showcasing artwork highlighting contemporary issues.

 Lynne Cawood, Photographer

-I compile photographic records of Marks artwork usually involving events such as exhibitions.
-I also take high quality studio photographs of his work suitable for developing into limited edition prints.
+I compile photographic records of Marks art projects and events such as exhibitions.
+I also take studio quality photographs suitable for limited edition prints.

 Over the years I've built up a comprehensive portfolio of personal work consisting largely of natural phenomena including plants, wildlife and environmental scenes involving rainbows, sunsets and storms.
 Mark is intrigued with balancing abstraction with reality to convey contemporary social issues, whereas I aspire to capture the wonders of nature through pure photographic realism.
 However our creative differences are narrowed completely by one common denominator ... art!

-Several examples from my Bloomin' Afrca series of work:
+Several examples from my series of work entitled Bloomin' Afrca